kamzadias/iOS-app-rick-and-morty/README.md

 4. Settings
 5. Search

-As we build each section of the project, you'll learn about proper design practices, trade off making, separation of concerns, and more.
-Moreover, you'll see how you can build and deploy an app on multiple platforms (mac, iOS, iPadOS).

 ## Testing & Notes

-- This project will be fully unit and UI tested in an upcoming series.
-Given the size and breadth of the project, I've decided to intentionally separate this to make it more digestible.
+- This project will be fully unit and UI tested.
-- I plan to submit this to the App Store and will link a video for that here as well